Canterbury, and Nelson-Marlborough and West Coast Regiment: West Coast

-1st Nelson, Marlborough & West Coast Battalion 1948-1964
+1st Nelson, Marlborough & West Coast Battalion 1948–1964

-On the 1st of December 1948, the 1st Nelson, Marlborough & West Coast Battalion was raised under the Command of Lieutenant Colonel E. E. Richards D.S.O.
+On 1 December 1948, the 1st Nelson, Marlborough & West Coast Battalion was raised under the Command of Lieutenant Colonel E. E. Richards D.S.O.
 He was first commissioned into the New Zealand Army in 1937, and served with the 23rd Battalion in the 2nd NZEF.
 He would later be appointed as the Commanding Officer of the 26th Battalion in 1943, a command he held until 1944.

 Captain J. R. Morrison was appointed as the Battalion Adjutant in 1948 and both he and the Commanding Officer worked for the next year on building up a suitable command structure of officers and senior non-commissioned officers.
 The following officers were on the strength of the battalion in 1949: